TACC/Core-CMS/README.md

 ### Build

-Resources are already built every time a Docker container is started via `docker-compose`.
+Resources are already built every time a CMS Docker container is built.
 If you need to _either_ manually re-build _or_ re-build on source file edit, then follow these steps.

 1. [Start a bash session][docker-exec-bash] into the CMS container: